hamlet-io/engine-plugin-diagrams/README.md

-# Hamlet Engine Plugin - Diagrams
+# Hamlet Deploy Engine Plugin - Diagrams

-This is a plugin for the Hamlet engine which can be used to generate diagram representations of your deployments
+This is a plugin for Hamlet Deploy which enables the generation of diagrams of your deployments

-It provides two providers

 - **diagrams** - which implements the actual processing to generate the diagram outputs
 - **diagramstest** - which implmentes mock components and resources to support isolated development from other providers

-## Implementation
+## Description

 The key functionality in this provider is a new deployment framework called the `exec` format.
-This framework generates a document conformant with the document specifications for the [hamlet diagrams executor](https://github.com/hamlet-io/executor-diagrams/).
+This framework generates a document conformant with the document specifications for the [Hamlet Deploy diagrams executor](https://github.com/hamlet-io/executor-diagrams/).

 Using this framework combined with the shared provider components flow we can generate exec files based on the component configuration.
 The default diagram generates all components, subcomponents and then defines relationships between the entities based on their Links.
 No knowledge of particular components is required, we are just relying on standard hamlet component design.